messiest/explor/README.md

 # xplor
 Python package to perform exploratory data analysis

-All credit is due to @ritikabhasker, whose [Intro to EDA](https://github.com/ritikabhasker/Intro-to-EDA) provided the inspiration, and the foundation for this effort.
+A ton of credit is due to @ritikabhasker, whose [Intro to EDA](https://github.com/ritikabhasker/Intro-to-EDA) lecture  provided the inspiration, and the foundation for this effort.

 Change Log:
 - 10/8/2017